RESOStandards/reso-certification-help/docs/providers.md

 ![image](https://github.com/RESOStandards/reso-certification-help/assets/88680702/aa02720f-db1b-4607-87fb-f528880c5c3f)

-If the two notification maximum was reached and the recipient was not able to retrieve the emails, you may email certification@reso.org for assistance.
+If the two-notification maximum was reached and the recipient was not able to retrieve the emails, you may email certification@reso.org for assistance.

 <br />

 # **Canceling Certification**
 [BACK TO TOP](#table-of-contents)

-Providers may cancel the certification process when the endorsements are in the **Passed** status.
+Providers may cancel the certification process when endorsements are in **Passed** status.

 Select the **Passed** button and select **Cancel Certification**.